mindspore-ai/docs/docs/mindspore/source_en/design/pluggable_device.md

 Also public data structures and algorithms are provided in the framework, such as debug tools, default memory pool implementation, hundreds of common operations on Anf IR, and efficient memory reuse algorithm SOMAS developed by MindSpore.

 The hardware abstraction layer provides Graph mode (GraphExecutor) and Kernel mode (KernelExecutor) for two interconnection methods, respectively, for DSA architecture (such as NPU, XPU) and general architecture chips (such as GPU, CPU) to provide a classified interconnection interface.
 Chip vendors can inherit one or two abstract classes and implement them.
-Depending on the interconnection method, if you interconnect to Kernel mode, you also need to implement DeviceResMananger, KernelMod, DeviceAddress and other interfaces.
+Depending on the interconnection method, if you interconnect to Kernel mode, you also need to implement DeviceResManager, KernelMod, DeviceAddress and other interfaces.

 ## Kernel Mode Interconnection